nongaap/learn-inventory/README.md

 `AceInventoryManager`.
 Good thing you're here, though; they need to get back to their own development projects as quickly as possible.

-Use the other department's offerings as much as you need.
+Use the other departments' offerings as much as you need.
 If you can show where any of those interfaces are insufficient, don't hesitate to ask for interface changes.
 They will review any requests and enhance the interfaces if necessary.